 Buckingham Elementary School is located in the town of Berlin, approximately 10 miles west of Ocean City in Worcester County, Maryland.
 As a neighborhood school, Buckingham Elementary serves 550 students in grades Pre-K through 4.

 Buckingham Elementary is situated in a Fine Arts District and integrates all forms of the arts across its curriculum.
-Students at BES have access to a wealth of technology and digital resources as part of our 1:1 district initiative, where each student in grades 1-4 has access to their own iPad/Chromebook to use during the school day.
+Students at BES have access to a wealth of technology and digital resources as part of our 1:1 district initiative, where each student has access to their own iPad to use during the school day.
 Buckingham Elementary School has been recognized by the Maryland State Department of Education as a Positive Behaviors and Supports Exemplar/Gold School.
 In 2017 Buckingham was selected as a National Title I Distinguished School.
 BES was also named a 2018 Maryland Green School through developing sustainable practices.

 We place a high focus on teaching respect and building character in all our students.
 At BES, we believe that the staff, students, parents and community have come "Together for Success!"

 The mission of Buckingham Elementary School is to build a safe, student-centered, environment in which our diverse family of learners develops relationships, meets high expectations, and is prepared to be a productive citizen in an ever-changing world.

 Improving student academic and behavior outcomes is about ensuring all students have access to the most effective and accurately implemented instructional and behavioral practices and interventions possible.
 PBIS is a decision making framework that guides selection, integration, and implementation of the best evidence-based academic and behavioral practices for improving important academic and behavior outcomes for all students. ()

 1:1 Student Device Initiative